aws-samples/amazon-macie-demo-with-sample-data/README.md

   - SensitiveData:S3Object/Personal
   - SensitiveData:S3Object/Credentials
   - SensitiveData:S3Object/CustomIdentifier
-  - SensitiveData:S3Object/Financial -> this one will appear if you add some fake CC numbers in data/financial.txt file and create a new Classification Job Creation.
+  - SensitiveData:S3Object/Financial -> this one will appear if you add some fake CC numbers in data/financial.txt file and create a new [Classification Job](https://docs.aws.amazon.com/macie/latest/APIReference/jobs.html).

 ###  Clean up
 After completing your demo, delete AWS CloudFormation Stack using AWS Console or AWS CLI: